 The simulation involves the simultaneous rotation of the rollers as well as the definition of a friction coefficient that enables the motion of the material through the rollers.
 The example demonstrates also the compatibility of the simulations as the rolled piece of material is the result of the cutting process in Section 5.2.1.1; that is, one of the two pieces resulting from the cut.
 The realism of the simulation can be observed in the distortions of the cut piece which are intonated as the piece passes through the rollers.
 The resulting piece becomes straight and thinner.
-To further indicate the compatibility of simulations, we note that the rolled piece is the piece of material used in the second engraving example of Section 5.2.1.2 (see Figure 3.
-Simulation of a carving action with a numerically defined trajectory.).
+To further indicate the compatibility of simulations, we note that the rolled piece is the piece of material used in the second engraving example of Section 5.2.1.2 (see Figure 3).